Call Us: 0330 1332 857

 We understand how difficult it must be to live a new life without a limb, so here at Beacon Law, we do not want you to feel alone, and we will support you as much as we can.
 Losing a limb will cause a lot of financial issues, so the question “how much compensation for losing a limb?” may be a common question victims of limb amputations may ask.

-It is not possible to determine the exact compensation amount you will receive for your amputations claim, as each case is unique.
+It is not possible to determine the exact compensation amount you will receive for your amputations claim, as each case is unique, from the type of amputation, to any complications arising from the amputation.
 The compensation award for losing a limb is calculated on a case by case basis because limb amputations can range in severity from small finger amputations to more severe amputations such as a whole arm or leg, which will have more of an effect on someone’s daily life.

 Many compensation calculators online may indicate the amount of compensation you could receive for losing a limb; however, the amount stated when using these calculators is not always accurate and cannot be guaranteed.